Żmigród: History

 During World War II, the Germans established the 5/111 forced labour camp in the town.
 The victims of the camp are commemorated by a monument at the local cemetery.
 On January 23, 1945, the 10th Guards Tank Corps of the 4th Guards Tank Army commanded by General Dmitry Lelyushenko defeated the German garrison of Trachenberg and captured the town.
 The town was destroyed, except for the castle, which was set afire after the battle.
 After Germany's defeat in the war, the town under the restored Polish name Żmigród came under Polish administration.
 End of June 1945, the German population was ordered to leave their home for Germany west of the Oder-Neisse line, in accordance to the Potsdam Agreement.
 About 20 of the men were interned. Żmigród was repopulated by Poles, many of whom were expelled from former eastern Poland annexed by the Soviet Union.
 The first transport of Poles from those territories arrived in June 1945 from Vilnius.

 Already in 1945 a forestry, a fire brigade and a scout troop were founded.
 Further establishments include the Piast Żmigród football club in 1946, a cooperative bank in 1950, and a culture centre in 1953.
 In 1966, Żmigród took part in the nationwide celebrations of the 1000th anniversary of the Baptism of Poland, and in 1980 local workers joined the Solidarity protests.
 In the 1990s, the Test Track Centre near Żmigród was built as the only railway test track in Poland and one of just eight such facilities in the world.
 In 2018 a monument commemorating the 100th anniversary of regaining independence by Poland was unveiled.

+Transport

+Żmigród is bypassed by the S5 expressway to the west.
+Exit 53 of the expressway provides quick access to Poznań and Wrocław.

+Voivodeship road 359 bypasses Żmigród to the east.

+Voivodeship road 339 passes right through Żmigród.

+Żmigród has a station on the Poznań-Wrocław railway line.